 The Arctic spans roughly 5.5 million square miles at the top of the globe.
 Its icy waters are home to supremely adapted wildlife including bowhead whales, narwhals, walruses and ice-dependent seals.
 The region also provides vital summer habitat for migratory species such as gray whales—and millions of migratory birds.

-Vibrant human communities also rely on the Arctic’s resources.
+The region is home to communities of indigenous peoples who have lived in the region for millennia and are an integral part of the Arctic ecosystem.
 Many Alaska Natives live a traditional subsistence way of life and depend on a healthy marine environment to survive.

 As the global demand for oil and gas continues to escalate, sensitive Arctic ecosystems and the wildlife that lives there face threats from seismic testing, exploratory drilling, and increased vessel and air traffic.

 We know from our experience with the BP oil disaster in the Gulf of Mexico that more science is needed to inform decisions about whether, where and how to drill.

 No proven methods exist to effectively clean up oil spilled in icy Arctic waters, yet the federal agency responsible for regulating offshore oil and gas drilling approved Shell Oil’s plan for exploratory drilling in the Arctic Ocean.

 Setbacks and missteps forced Shell to give up its plans to drill into subsea oil reservoirs in 2012, and the company announced in early 2013 that it would it would suspend its attempts at further oil exploration in the Arctic for the rest of the year.
 Shell has clearly demonstrated that the company is not prepared to conduct safe and responsible operations in icy Arctic waters.

 We need a time-out on Arctic drilling until we have improved our understanding of the Arctic ecosystem, protected important ecological and subsistence areas and developed effective methods to clean up an oil spill in icy Arctic water.